 AEMO stated that while the LNG storage facility is no longer as critical as at market start in 1999, it is still important to the DWGM due to its proximity to Melbourne.
 One potential use of LNG is to manage transmission network constraints on high demand days.

-3.1.2 The Proposed Rule
+3.1.2 The Proposed Rule in AEMO's Rule Change Request

-The key aspects of AEMO's Proposed Rule are described below.
+The key aspects of the Proposed Rule in AEMO's Rule Change Request are described below.